clarus/redux-ship/README.md

 The HTML displayed by the component / application, handled by React.
 Updates automatically when the model changes.
 We only have dumb components (without logics).
 The view dispatches serializable *actions* to the controller in response to user events.

 ### Controller
 Manages side effects like interactions with the server.
 Written with Redux Ship.
 The controller handles an action by calling some side effects and by emitting some serializable *commits* to the model.
 A commit may be formed of one or several patches if it is destined to one or several models.
 Think commits in Git which can have several patches on different files.
-A Ship controller is implemented as a generator and each execution is serializable as a *snapshot*s.
+A Ship controller is implemented as a generator and each execution is serializable as a *snapshot*.

 ## How does Redux Ship compare to X?
 You might not need Redux Ship, especially for small projects.
 Here is an *opinionated* comparison of Redux Ship with some alternatives.